 Much of this has to do with government investment and priorities.
 Yet schemes aimed to benefit the young, such as Sure Start and the Educational Maintenance Allowance, have been sacrificed, and child benefit and child tax credits squeezed.
-Even those with successful school careers will feel the pinch: with university tuition fees set to rise to £9,000 per annum for many current students.
+Even those with successful school careers will feel the pinch with university tuition fees now £9,000 per annum for many current students.
 Furthermore, few students are aware that, far from being charged low interest rates, they are now being charged 6.6% interest on their student loans.
 After 2015, graduates may enter the world of work carrying debts in excess of £40,000.
 Current first year undergraduates now face a 9% tax on income on earnings over £21k for 30 years post-graduation.

 Such issues raise a fundamental question: How valuable are our future citizens to us as a national resource?
 And what exactly are we doing about it?
-IF is carefully monitoring government initiatives, and investigating the long-term impact of its spending policies, in order to produce a paper in the Summer on just how toxic the increase in tuition fees is to the nation as a whole.
+IF is carefully monitoring government announcements on the proposed sale of the student loan book with leading higher education academic, Andrew McGettigan, author of ’The Great University Gamble’.